-And this goes for our marketing campaigns too.
+And this goes for our marketing campaigns in general too.
 With so much to focus on, the amount of content we produce and the number of channels we reach our customers in, we often don’t know where to start.
 We have to send our new subscribers welcoming messages, we have to nurture leads to conversions, we have to follow up with customers and send reminders about empty shopping carts?
 Wouldn’t it be nice to sit back while all of that would happen automatically?

 With marketing automation becoming easier than ever, we can take a lot of these repetitive tasks of our shoulders.
-And together with that, automation allows us for one of the biggest advantages of automated processes: we can focus on highly personalised messages, targeted to specific segments of your leads, that we can communicate within different stage of the marketing funnel.
+And together with that, automation allows us for one of the biggest advantages of automated processes: we can focus on highly personalised messages, targeted to specific segments of your leads, that we can communicate within different stage of the marketing process.

 Marketing Automation gives you a lot of new opportunities.
 Here are some of our favourite examples: